 The panelists encouraged attorneys with disabilities to practice conversations about disclosure and requesting accommodations in various settings, noting that these are challenging conversations to have, requiring bravery and vulnerability.
 Any lawyers or law students in Massachusetts who don’t have someone they’re comfortable practicing these conversations can schedule a Free & Confidential consultation with one of our licensed therapists.
 Find more on scheduling here.

 The panelists also offered compassion for the isolation attorneys with disabilities face.
 Lawyers in general are the loneliest of all professionals, and lawyers with disabilities very often find no peers or mentors with disabilities in many settings in the legal profession, including firms and courtrooms.
-The panelists emphasized how important it is to find ways to connect with other attorneys with disabilities, suggesting sections within bar associations and highlighted the Disability Policy Seminar in DC on March 23 -25.
+The panelists emphasized how important it is to find ways to connect with other attorneys with disabilities.

 Reasonable accommodations can be requested at any time during the application process or while employed for any reason related to a disability, following disclosure of the disability.
 There are no key words that need to be included in the request — not even “reasonable accommodation” or “ADA”.
 A panelist cautioned that the time limitation in summer associateships may affect your employer’s ability (and legal obligation) to provide accommodations without adequate notice.